-Edie has worked in Arts Administration throughout her career; she has been honored to work for organizations such as Lincoln Center Institute for the Arts in Education, Brooklyn Museum of Art and the Museum of Contemporary Art San Diego.
+Edie has worked in non-profit administration throughout her career; she has been honored to work for organizations such as Lincoln Center Institute for the Arts in Education, Brooklyn Museum of Art and the Museum of Contemporary Art San Diego.
 Edie transplanted from NYC to California in August of 2003.
 A primary consideration in moving from the East Coast to the West Coast was in response to her realization that part of managing the pain associated with hip displaysia was to change the environment where she lived, a more moderate climate helped tremendously.
 Edie discovered Yoga and Nia, a mind body spirit movement technique, that summer and has been practicing the joy of movement ever since.

 Edie believes that Yoga and Nia alike are lifelong practices which allows one to continue to expand their mind, body, spirit connection.
 It allows one to meet oneself where they are and move from that point, assessing their bodies’ needs as they pay attention to how they feel and playing within the levels and intensity of the movement form.